 Furano in Japan, is only 2 hours by train from the capital of Hokkaido: Sapporo.
 In the center of the beautiful island of Hokkaido, you can enjoy a lot of Japanese natural wonders.
-Furano is one of our favorite place in Japan besides Niseko.
+Furano is one of our favorite places in Japan besides Niseko.

 Although Furano is popular in all seasons, in this post we will describe the best things to see in Furano in Winter, when everything is covered in beautiful snow.
 And yes, there are many more things to do besides winter sports 🙂

-Visiting Furano in all 4 seasons:
+Visit Furano in all 4 Seasons:

 In July, it is the peak season for the lavender fields in bloom.
 They stretch for miles and attract curious, photographers and nature lovers.
 From May until October you can enjoy fields of flowers.

 But in winter, this is for us where it is the most magical, like everywhere else in Hokkaido.
-The abundance of snow, makes this island a true Winter Wonderland.
-The atmosphere is so special, serene and gorgeous.
+The abundance of snow makes this island a true Winter Wonderland.
+The atmosphere is so special, serene, and gorgeous.
 We can’t recommend enough visiting Furano during Winter.

 Its location in central Hokkaido and its high latitude position gives Furano a cold continental climate.
 Temperatures vary considerably between summer and winter.
 They can rise to over 30° C during the summer season and drop to -30° C during the cold period.